gSchool/ada-cs-fun-class/10-linked-lists/linked-lists.md

 ![fragmented memory illustration](images/fragmented-memory.png)

+### On the other hand...

+With arrays you can jump to any element in the list with O(1) time because the elements are contiguous.
+Further, because the memory is all together the operating system and CPU can often transfer the entire, or a great deal of an Array data structure as a block to the disk drive or accross the network.

 ### Big-O of Common Array & Linked List Operations

 | Operation 	| Arrays 	| Linked Lists 	|